-Our Blue Cheese Kit makes four delicious, gourmet cheeses:
+Our Blue Cheese Kit makes four delicious gourmet cheeses:

 - Danish Blue

-- Castyello Style Blue
+- Castello Style Blue

-The kit comes with a detailed easy to follow directions demystifying all the steps in the "blue" cheesemaking process, and can be used with regular full cream milk, straight from the supermarket, in 8 litre quantities.
+The kit comes with a detailed easy to follow directions demystifying all the steps in the blue cheesemaking process and can be used with regular full cream milk, straight from the supermarket, in 8-litre quantities.

 How Does It Work?